mapbox/mapbox-navigation-android-examples/README.md

 ## Installation

 Make sure you follow the steps under the [Installation](https://docs.mapbox.com/android/beta/navigation/guides/install/) guide.
-Once you have your public access token and secret token ready, do the following:
+Once you have your **public and secret access tokens ready**, do the following:

 ### [app](app)